 - Squash the commits in-place in your branches into one

-- Include a CHANGES.txt entry (put it at the top of the list), and format the commit message appropriately in your patch ending with the following statement on the last line:
+Include a CHANGES.txt entry (put it at the top of the list), and format the commit message appropriately in your patch as below.<One sentence description, usually Jira title and CHANGES.txt summary> <Optional lengthier description> patch by <Authors>; reviewed by <Reviewers> for CASSANDRA-#####

 Alternatively, many contributors prefer to make their branch available on GitHub.
 In this case, fork the Cassandra repository on GitHub and push your branch:git push --set-upstream origin 12345-3.0